 1. Establish your structure

-This outline may be based on the song — one section for the first verse, one for the chorus, etc. Or it may be more of a narrative video based on the story being told throughout the song.
+This outline may be based on the song — one section for the first verse, one for the chorus, etc. A structured music video screenplay ensures that each part of the song translates seamlessly into a visual narrative.

 2. Write the Audio